getmatterapp/roam-matter/README.md

 After the initial setup, Matter will automatically sync in the background.

 ## Questions or need help?
-* Say hello at hello@getmatter.app
+* Say hello at hello@getmatter.com
 * Send feedback directly in the Matter app (Settings -> Send feedback)